 The pharmacy kept a record of who had acted as the RP each day.
 The correct RP notice was prominently displayed.
 Controlled drug (CD) registers were in order.
 Balance checks were completed regularly and any discrepancies were promptly rectified.
 A random balance check was accurate.
-Patient-returned CDs were recorded in a separate register and were destroyed promptly.
+Patient returned CDs were recorded in a separate register and were destroyed promptly.
 Records of private prescriptions were maintained on a register on the patient medication record (PMR) system.
-The pharmacy also kept records of any emergency supplies it made in the register on the PMR.
-Records of emergency supplies contained all required details including the nature of the emergency.
+The pharmacy kept appropriate records of any emergency supplies it made through the locally commissioned urgent medicines service.
 The pharmacy kept records of the receipt and supplies of unlicensed medicines ('specials').
-Certificates of conformity were stored with all required details completed.
+Certificates of conformity were generally stored with all required details completed.